AlexeyKlimov-git/misc/README.md

 # Misc
-Scripts that are outside the projects
+Scripts that are outside of the projects